The Spacetime View of the Information Paradox: Application to black holes

 This pure state can also be described by the pure density matrix

 The outside state is described by the mixed state

 where the factor $|g(x_{\rm in})|^{1/2}$ is incorporated because we work in curved spacetime.
 From (\ref{E6}) and (\ref{E7}) we see that the system can be described by a pure state even after the complete evaporation.
 However this description is trivial, because (\ref{E5}) implies that (\ref{E6}) and (\ref{E7}) vanish for $t_{\rm in}>t_{\rm evap}$.
+Physically, this vanishing expresses the fact that the inside particle cannot be observed (i.e., the probability amplitude is zero) at times after the evaporation, no matter when or where the outside particle is observed.
+This is nothing but a way to express the fact that the inside particle is destroyed, i.e., does not longer exist after the complete evaporation.
 Still, even a nontrivial pure-state description for $t_{\rm out}>t_{\rm evap}$ is possible, provided that $t_{\rm in}$ is restricted to the region $t_{\rm in}<t_{\rm evap}$.
 In this case (\ref{E6}) and (\ref{E7}) describe the correlations between the outside particle after the complete evaporation and the inside particle before the complete evaporation.
 In other words, if one asks where the information after the complete evaporation is hidden, then the answer is -- {\em it is hidden in the past}.
 Of course, experimentalists cannot travel to the past, so information is lost for the experimentalists.
 Yet, this information loss is described by a pure state, so one does not need to use the Hawking formalism \cite{hawk2} in which a state evolves from a pure to a mixed state.
 By avoiding this formalism one avoids its pathologies \cite{banks} too, which may be viewed as the main advantage of our approach.